xhdouglas/HTScapacity/README.md

   data("data.hcvHTS", package="HTScapacity")

-The codes for generating the figures and tables in the paper for assay capacity is stored in the subdirectory "Code.main" in the package.
+The codes for generating the figures and tables in the paper for assay capacity are stored in the subdirectory "Code.main" in the package.

 ## Functions